How big is the Masters purse, and how much prize money does the winner get?

 In 2022, the tournament's purse totaled $15 million, with winner Scottie Scheffler taking home $2.7 million.

-The purse for the 2024 competition at Augusta will be announced Saturday, according to tournament representatives.
+The purse for the 2024 competition at Augusta was announced Saturday.
 Following tradition, it is announced during, as opposed to in advance of the tournament.

-In 2023, the breakdown was as follows.
-Notably, amateurs do not earn money to compete.